-Here in the UK, we run a respected mentoring service for young black men and women in underprivileged communities that are isolated, suffer from mental health issues, involved in knife/ street crime, and antisocial behaviour.
-Our aim is to be change makers in their lives through rehabilitation, skills development, create confidence and possible education and job opportunities.
+Here in the UK, we run a respected, tailored, mentoring service for all young people, but specialising in black men and women in underprivileged communities that are isolated, suffer from mental health issues, involved in knife/ street crime, and antisocial behaviour.
+Our aim is to be change makers in their lives through rehabilitation, skills development, create confidence and generally help them turn their lives around.

 Our project is sponsored by: